 And the good news is that there are tons of things you can buy that will make house training your dog a breeze.

-So, if you know a dog owner who has an unruly pup, any of the following gift ideas will help them to train them up the right way.
+So, if you know a dog owner who has an unruly pup, any of the following dog training gift ideas will help them learn to behave in the right way.

 Before you begin training your dog or puppy you'll need to know what you're doing.